sketchplugins/plugin-directory/README.md

 - [scssketch](https://github.com/devmynd/scssketch), by TAND&M: Custom tools for living the ultimate the TAND&M life.
 Built with love and care by Sarah Aslanifar, Drew Vosburg, and Max Oppenheimer
 - [Sd Changer](https://github.com/yeun/sd-changer), by jeongheeyeun: Converts Apple SD Gothic Neo font to SF Pro Display
 - [Segmented Circle](https://github.com/design4use/gb-sketch-segmentcircle), by German Bauer: Create precise segmented circular graphics for diagrams, instrumentation and analytics.
-- [Select Parent Artboards](https://github.com/nefaurk/select-parent-artboards), by Nefaur Khandker: A Sketch plugin that selects the parent artboards of the current selection
-- [Select Same Symbols](https://github.com/yusukesaitoh/sketch-select-same-symbols), by Yusuke Saitoh: Select same symbols as the currently selected symbol.
 - [Select Similar Layers](https://github.com/wonderbit/sketch-select-similar-layers), by Wessley Roche: A plugin that selects layers with similar attributes to those of the layer currently selected.
 - [Seoul](https://github.com/sunkibaek/Seoul), by Sunki Baek: A DataSupplier plugin
 - [Separate Shapes](https://github.com/pez/sketchseparateshapes), by Peter Strömberg: A Sketch-app plugin that does a ”boolean” separate operation on two selected shapes.
 Like divide in Pathfinder in Adobe Illustrator.